Introduction

 Data Extraction Guidelines

-• Consider Fusion Analytics Warehouse option that provides native analytics applications with pre-built analytics for all pillars and ready-to-use insights to users for effective decision making.
+• Consider Fusion Data Intelligence formerly known as Fusion Analytics Warehouse (“FAW”) option that provides native analytics applications with pre-built analytics for all pillars and ready-to-use insights to users for effective decision making.
 Refer to A-Team blog for additional details.

 • Understand the supported objects and volume/size limitations from pillar (HCM / CX / ERP / SCM) documentation based on your extract option.

-• Consider the mode of integration (batch or real-time), type of integration (synchronous or asynchronous), frequency (daily, weekly, monthly, …), data volume (# of records to be retrieved/processed), expected file size, storage/retrieval options, duration, and performance while choosing the extract option.
+• Consider the use case (analytics/BI, integration feed, data warehouse replication, mass update, ad-hoc analysis), latency/mode of integration (batch or real-time), type of integration (synchronous or asynchronous), frequency (daily, weekly, monthly, …), data volume (# of records to be retrieved/processed), consumers (users vs downstream systems), expected file size, storage/retrieval options, duration, and performance while choosing the extract option.

 • Document the data extract requirements and design the solution by considering usage of data, automation, and performance.